-During political campaigns, it is crucial to monitor the media to track how the candidates portray.
+During political campaigns, monitoring the media to track candidates’ portrayals is crucial.
 It lets you see how the public views the campaign and who gets the most positive or negative attention.
 Additionally, media monitoring can help predict the outcome of an election.

 During political campaigns, media monitoring is vital to track how a candidate portray in the media.
 It can give voters insight into the most critical issues and help focus a campaign accordingly.
 Additionally, it can identify any negative or false narratives circulating and take steps to correct them.

 During political campaigns, media monitoring can be a crucial tool for keeping track of the discussion around a candidate.
-By tracking which outlets are talking about a candidate and what they are saying, campaign teams, can get a sense of how their candidate is faring in the public eye.
+By tracking which outlets are talking about a candidate and what they say, campaign teams can understand how their candidate is faring in the public eye.

 In addition, media monitoring can help identify potential issues a candidate might need to address.
 By staying on top of the media coverage, campaigns can proactively address any negative narratives or comments that might crop up.